|

 read *; |

-This merges adam.gbk with any pre-existing data in the first-position databank.
+This merges data.gbk with any pre-existing data.
 Full or relative path names are possible:

-This will look for adam3.gbk in the subfolder otherbanks, relative the the Gekko working folder.
+This will look for data.gbk in the subfolder otherbanks, relative the the Gekko working folder.

 When reading, extension .gbk is automatically added if it is missing.
-Global time settings do not affect the READ statement, so all the data in the .gbk file is read into the first-position databank regardless of how the timeperiod is set in Gekko.
-(Useread <respect> to restrict the read data to the global time period).
+Global time settings do not affect the READ statement, so all the data in the .gbk file (or other formats like .gdx, .xlsx, etc.) is read into the first-position databank regardless of how the timeperiod is set in Gekko.
+(Use read <respect> to restrict the read data to the global time period).

-The gbk format is currently 1.2 (corresponding to Gekko 3.0/3.1.x) and comes in the following versions:
+The .gbk format is currently 1.2 (corresponding to Gekko 3.x), and comes in the following versions:

 gbk file format versions